-Add corned beef hash mixture and cook until golden brown on bottom, occasionally pressing down with spatula, about 4 minutes.
+Then add corned beef hash mixture to the pan and cook until golden brown on bottom, occasionally pressing down with spatula, about 4 minutes.
 Turn hash over in small portions and cook until second side is golden brown, occasionally pressing down with spatula, about 3 more minutes.

-Meanwhile, bring water in reserved skillet (from poached-egg preparation, top) to a simmer.
+Bring water in reserved skillet to a simmer.
 Using a slotted spoon, gently transfer poached eggs from roasting pan back to skillet.
 Cook just until yolks are softly set, about 2 minutes.

 Divide hash among plates.
 Top with one or two poached eggs and serve.
+Add diced scallions if desired.
 Season to taste with salt and pepper.